Transform Tools

 Perspective Adjustment

 With this tool you can work on the perspective in a photograph.
 This is very useful when working with photographs that contain keystone distortion.
 Keystone distortion occurs when an object is photographed from an angle rather than from a straight-on view.
 For example, if you take an image of a tall building from ground level, the edges of the building appear to meet each other at the far end.
-On the other hand you can use this tool to introduce a new perspective that is not a face-on view but to give the image a creative spin.
+On the other hand, you can use this tool to introduce a new perspective that is not a face-on view but gives the image a creative spin.

 All perspective transformations are performed around a fixed point called the reference point.
 This point is at the center of the item you are transforming and is displayed by a red circle.